-Performing Stage:

-This stage is characterized by teamwork, role clarity and task accomplishment.
+3. Norming Stage: At this stage this stage is characterized by teamwork, role clarity and task accomplishment.
 It exhibits the highest level of group maturity.
 Conflicts among the members are resolved through group discussion

-Adjourning Stage:
+4. Adjourning Stage:

 This stage is relevant for work teams, task forces and such similar groups that have only a limited task to perform.
 As soon as the task is completed, the activities of the group are wrapped up.